locochris/dm-regex/README.md

 [![Dependency Status](https://gemnasium.com/locomote/dm-regex.png)](https://gemnasium.com/locomote/dm-regex)

-`dm-regex` is a glorifed wrapper to `Regexp.compile` that builds `DataMapper::Resource`s using `MatchData` returned from `Regexp::match`.
+`dm-regex` is a glorifed wrapper to `Regexp.compile` that builds a family of `DataMapper::Resource`s using `Regexp MatchData`.

-It does this by extending `DataMapper::Resource` with the following class methods:
+This wrapper works by extending `DataMapper::Resource` with the following class methods:

 ### `property(opts)`
  * a wrapper for DM's `property`, that first extracts any `:pat` and `:method` options